Call for evacuation made for elderly couple on rising floodwaters on Kuskokwim River | The Delta Discovery, Inc.

 “As soon as there’s an ETA, they will let me know,” said Samuelson.
 “They will bring them to Aniak.”

-Folks in Aniak said they were getting ready to receive the elderly couple and provide them with a place to stay.
+Folks in Aniak were getting ready to receive the elderly couple and provide them with a place to stay.

 There are others who live alone in isolation in the area.
 Now is the time to get those people out of there at the old village across from Aniak, said Samuelson.

-Note: UPDATE (May 1st, 2020): The two elders, John and Seraphine Borowski, were rescued safely during the early morning hours by paratroopers from the Alaska Air National Guard 176th Wing via a HH-60G Pave Hawk helicopter.
-The rescue helicopter, which was sent from Anchorage, hoisted them out around midnight while a HC-130J Hercules circled above.
-The Borowski’s were safely brought to Aniak.